tstillwell/catalog_web_app_flask/README.md

     url: postgresql://items.db

-Normally, If a database exists at that location the app will use it if one does not exist it will be created.
+Normally, If a database exists at that location the app will use it.

+If one does not exist, a new (empty) database will be created (if the OS/acct allows db creation)

 ___